dotnet/designs/accepted/2023/wasm-browser-threads.md

 # Multi-threading on a browser

 ## Goals
 - CPU intensive workloads on dotnet thread pool
 - enable blocking `Task.Wait` and `lock()` like APIs from C# user code on all threads
     - Current public API throws PNSE for it
     - This is core part on MT value proposition.
     - If people want to use existing MT code-bases, most of the time, the code is full of locks.
     - People want to use existing desktop/server multi-threaded code as is.
 - allow HTTP and WS C# APIs to be used from any thread despite underlying JS object affinity
 - JSImport/JSExport interop in maximum possible extent
 - don't change/break single threaded build. †

 ## Lower priority goals
 - try to make it debugging friendly
+- sync C# to async JS
+    - dynamic creation of new pthread
     - implement crypto via `subtle` browser API
     - allow lazy `[DLLImport]` to download from the server
     - implement synchronous APIs of the HTTP and WS clients.
 At the moment they throw PNSE.
+- sync JS to async JS to sync C#
     - allow calls to synchronous JSExport from UI thread (callback)
+- don't prevent future marshaling of JS [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects), like streams and canvas.

 <sub><sup>† Note: all the text below discusses MT build only, unless explicit about ST build.</sup></sub>